afrorerexhaj/roast-my-github/README.md

 ## What I'd Do With More Time

-**Better GitHub data.** The current implementation only uses repo names, languages, star counts, and descriptions.
-With more time I'd pull in commit frequency, language breakdown percentages, longest streak without a commit, README quality score, and issue/PR activity — the more data, the more personalised and savage the roast.
+**Better GitHub data.** The current implementation only uses repo names, languages, star counts and descriptions.
+With more time I'd pull in commit frequency, language breakdown percentages, longest streak without a commit, README quality score, and issue/PR activity — the more data the more personalised and savage the roast.

 **Rate limiting and caching.** Right now every request hits both the GitHub API and Gemini with no throttling.
 I'd add Redis-backed caching (same username + style = cached roast for 10 minutes) and rate limiting per IP to prevent abuse and runaway API costs.

 **Shareable roast cards.** Generate an OG image (avatar + roast excerpt) that users can share to Twitter/X or copy as a link. `@vercel/og` or Puppeteer could render a styled card server-side.

-**GitHub OAuth.** Let users sign in with GitHub so the app can access slightly more data (e.g. private repo count, contribution graph) for a richer roast, while still only ever roasting public information.
+**GitHub OAuth.** Let users sign in with GitHub so the app can access slightly more data (e.g. private repo count, contribution graph) for a richer roast while still only ever roasting public information.

-**Streaming output.** Switch Gemini from `generateContent` to `generateContentStream` so the roast text types out word by word instead of appearing all at once — much more dramatic and satisfying.
+**Streaming output.** Switch Gemini from `generateContent` to `generateContentStream` so the roast text types out word by word instead of appearing all at once much more dramatic and satisfying.

 **Roast leaderboard.** Store generated roasts in a database and let users upvote their favourites.
-Show a public feed of the most-roasted repos and the most brutal roasts of the week.
+Show a public feed of the mostroasted repos and the most brutal roasts of the week.

-**More styles.** Shakespearean English, Gen Z slang, formal academic paper abstract, motivational speaker, legal cease-and-desist — the style system is already designed to be extensible.
+**More styles.** Shakespearean English, Gen Z slang, formal academic paper abstract, motivational speaker, legal cease-and-desist the style system is already designed to be extensible.

 ---